Makersmic/Rhino-3d-Printer/Build_Files/XY_Motion_System/Gantry_Router_Template_Usage.md

 6. Mark first and second hole with center punch.
-7. Drill a hole in the cutout area that is greater than the diameter of the router bit but small than the cutout height.
+7. Drill a hole in the cutout area using the 0.4375" drill bit.
 This will be the ** starting position ** of where the router will begin cutting.
 8. Drill and tap first and second holes for m3 size bolt.
 9. Wipe down or blow off all chip accumalations from drilling procedure.
-10. Align 3d printed router template to second cutout feature by means of aligning first hole of template to the second tapped hole of the aluminum square.
+10. Align the 3d printed router template to second cutout feature by means of aligning first hole of template to the second tapped hole of the aluminum square.
 ![Rhino Motion System](https://github.com/Makersmic/Rhino-3d-Printer/blob/main/Literature/Gantry_Router_Template_Illustra_Second POS.png)

-10. Secure template in place my install m3 flathead bolt in first alignment hole.
+10. Secure template in place by installing an m3 flathead bolt in first alignment hole.
 11. Drill and tap second hole of template into aluminum square tube  with m3 tap.
+12. Wipe down and blow off all chip accumalations drom drilling procedure.
+13. Install second flathead bolt into second alignment hole.
-12. Repeat steps 9-11 until all cutouts have been recognized.
+14. Repeat steps 9-13 until all cutouts have been recognized.
-13. Secure 3d printed router template in place by ensuring that the template is held in place by means of the 2 m3 flathead bolts installed into the template and square tube.
+15. Secure 3d printed router template in place by ensuring that the template is held in place by means of the 2 m3 flathead bolts installed into the template and square tube.
-14. With the power cord disconnected, set the depth of the 0.375" router bit to a cut depth of approximately 1/32".
+16. With the power cord disconnected, set the depth of the 0.375" router bit to a cut depth of approximately 1/32".
-15. Ensure cutting fluid has been applied to router bit and to the area of the square tube that will cut into by the router.
+17. Ensure cutting fluid has been applied to router bit and to the area of the square tube that will cut into by the router.
-16. With the router bit secured in the router and the cutting depth, place the router on top of the template in such a way that the router bit is in the center of the ** starting position ** hole.
+18. With the router bit secured in the router and the cutting depth, place the router on top of the template in such a way that the router bit is in the center of the ** starting position ** hole.
-17. With a firm grasp on the router, power on the tool.
+19. With a firm grasp on the router, power on the tool.
-18. Moving the router slowly, follow the templates cutout edge with bearing of the flush trim bit.
+20. Moving the router slowly, follow the templates cutout edge with bearing of the flush trim bit.
-19. When cut pass has been completed power off router and clear cutting area of debris.
+21. When cut pass has been completed power off router and clear cutting area of debris.
-20. Move router template to next set of alignment holes and secure in place by means of flathead m3 bolts.
+22. Move router template to next set of alignment holes and secure in place by means of flathead m3 bolts.
-21. Repeat steps 13-20 until all cutouts
+23. Repeat steps 15-22 until all cutouts